andy4thehuynh/andy4thehuynh.github.io/content/blog/how-i-push-to-heroku.md

 +++
 author = "Andy Huynh"
+categories = ["Heroku"]
 date = "2016-10-09T17:26:11-07:00"
-title = "Deploying to Production"
+title = "How I Push To Heroku" description = "Deploying to Production" type = "post"
 +++

 This post serves as a deploy catalog.